Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: Introduction

-Blockchain is created from a set of blocks holding the content of transactions that have been carried out in the context of a particular activity.
-Each of these blocks constitutes two parts: (i) a \textit{Header} which points to the previous block via an identifier, and a cryptographic hash value of all transactions inside the block, and (ii) a \textit{Body} wherein the transactions' content is stored.
-The first block in the chain is called the \textit{genesis block}, which has no parents.
-The structure of blocks in a blockchain network is depicted in Fig.~\ref{fig:structure}.

-In particular, the block header contains: \textit{own identifier} and the \textit{identifier of the previous block}, a \textit{timestamp} denoting the generation time of the current block, a \textit{nonce}, and a \textit{merkle tree} root hash which denotes the hash value of all transactions stored in the block.
-The block body consists of transactions and a transaction counter.
-The maximum number of transactions that fit in the body depends on the block size and the size of transactions within.
+In particular, the header contains the following: \textit{the owner identifier} and the \textit{identifier of the previous block}, a \textit{timestamp} denoting the generation time of the current block, a \textit{nonce} (a number used in PoW to find a valid block hash, or in transactions to ensure uniqueness and ordering), and a \textit{merkle tree} root hash which denotes the hash value of all transactions stored in the block.
+The body consists of transactions and a transaction counter.
+The maximum number of transactions that fit within the body depends on the block size and the size of the transactions within.
 A digital signature based on asymmetric cryptography is used to validate transactions \cite{zheng2017overview}.